quackduck/devzat/README.md

 ### Public key

-In order to keep track of who is connected, Devzat uses public key authentication.
-If when trying to connect through port 22 you are denied access with the message `psedo@devzat.hackclub.com: Permission denied (publickey).`, you should generate a key pair on your machine with the command `ssh-keygen`.
-Alternatively, you can connect through port 443 to bypass the public key authentication.
+Devzat uses public keys to identify users.
+If you are denied access: `foo@devzat.hackclub.com: Permission denied (publickey)`, you should generate an ssh key pair with the command `ssh-keygen`

 ### Help